Serving Vulnerable Youth on Chios

 Program dates & description

-This program runs from July 23, 2022 to August 14, 2022.
-The program begins with an informal arrival, meet-and-greet and check-in at our hotel in the “Chora,” or port town of Chios.
+The program begins with an informal arrival, meet-and-greet and check-in at our hotel (TBA) in the “Chora,” or port town of Chios.
 No official activities will be scheduled in order to allow for all participants to rest and settle in following presumably long travels.
 Volunteers MUST be present on the listed start dates.
 The first day after arrival day will consist of brief orientations and meetings with our charity partners followed by a Greek America Foundation welcome dinner in the evening.
 The program will conclude on the final evening with a farewell dinner.
 Participants will be responsible for their own travel arrangements after checking out from the hotel on departure day.

-Volunteers will work closely with staff from the Greek America Foundation, METAdrasi and Kivotos Tou Kosmou.
+Volunteers will work closely with staff from the Greek America Foundation and our partners.
 Ordinarily, volunteers will work weekdays for 4-6 hours per day (with lunch breaks) in various locations on the island of Chios.

 In the evenings and at times during the day, volunteers will either have free time to explore or attend meal-inclusive excursions arranged by the Greek America Foundation.
 The foundation will also offer weekend excursions to the beaches, villages, museums and sites of Chios.